ctp-eos/ctp-sci/Pre-CTP Historical Context: From Equations to Enlightenment: How Quantum Physics Entered Pop Culture.md

-# ✨ Pre-CTP Energy Historical Context: From Equations to Enlightenment: How Quantum Physics Entered Pop Culture
+# ✨ Pre-CTP Historical Context: From Equations to Enlightenment: How Quantum Physics Entered Pop Culture

 ## 🧭 Introduction